talorlik/ldap-2fa-on-k8s/application/PRD.md

 - PhpLdapAdmin UI exposed via ALB.
 - LTB-passwd UI exposed via ALB (self-service password).
 - No external exposure of the LDAP ports themselves.
+- **ECR Image Support**: Container images are pulled from ECR (not Docker Hub) to eliminate rate limiting and external dependencies.

 The chart already supports: